-In most of the cases, debt commitments are governed by foreign laws.
-Legal techniques and the sequence of documentation prevailing in the Anglo-Saxon legal practices are customarily used in Luxembourg.
+In most cases, debt commitments are governed by foreign laws.
+Legal techniques and the sequence of documentation prevailing in Anglo-Saxon legal practices are customarily used in Luxembourg.
 There is therefore no standard practice in Luxembourg, and the full set of documents would be familiar to Anglo-Saxon investors.

-In the initial steps towards the transaction, an acquisition finance document will customarily include a letter of intent, a commitment letter issued by the bank or financing parties, a term-sheet, a fee letter and, to the extent a capital markets transaction is involved in the acquisition financing, an engagement letter and often a fee credit letter.
+In the initial steps towards the transaction, acquisition finance documents will usually include a letter of intent, a commitment letter issued by the bank and/or financing parties, a term-sheet, a fee letter and, to the extent a capital markets transaction is involved in the acquisition financing, an engagement letter and often a fee credit letter.

-The closing documentation will typically include a credit facility agreement, with the financing banks or loan agreements with financing parties, whether subordinated or not, and various finance documents which would comprise a 'security package', including pledge over receivables, pledge over shares and other charges on moveable and immoveable assets with forms of all required notices to be sent under the security documents, any hedging arrangements, subordination agreements and intercreditor agreements, equity documents, and utilisation requests.
+The closing documentation will typically include a credit facility agreement, with the financing banks or loan agreements with financing parties, whether subordinated or not, and various finance documents which would comprise a 'security package' including pledge over receivables, pledge over shares and other charges on moveable and immoveable assets with forms of all required notices to be sent under the security documents, any hedging arrangements, subordination agreements and intercreditor agreements, equity documents, and utilisation requests.

-English concepts of debenture are not used in Luxembourg to the extent this type of general security is unlikely to be enforceable under Luxembourg law.
+English concepts of debenture are not used in Luxembourg in as much as this type of general security is unlikely to be enforceable under Luxembourg law.

-Except for a commitment letter and letter of intent, the documentation is contemporaneously signed on the day of the closing with the acquisition.
+Apart from the commitment letter and letter of intent, the documentation is contemporaneously signed on the day of the closing of the acquisition.
 Signing in counterparts has now become a common practice in Luxembourg and exchange of executed documentation by fax is validly recognised.
-Luxembourg civil law requires however, that agreements be signed in such number of originals as the number of parties to the agreements who have a distinct interest in the transaction.
+Luxembourg law requires, however, that agreements be signed in the same number of originals as the number of parties to the agreements who have a distinct interest in the transaction.